Codenetz/codew/README.md

 This command will run the framework tests to make sure everything works correctly.

-_You could skip this command if you like._
+_You can skip this command if you like._

 ```
 $ npm test